trith/trith/README.md

       trith:arity    1 ;
       trith:code     (<dup> 0 <lt> (<neg>) (<nop>) <branch>) .

-All but a handful of primitive operators have a metacircular definition.
+All but a handful of primitive (irreducible) operators have a metacircular definition.
 See `etc/trith-core.ttl` for the RDF definitions of the Trith core operators.

 Embedding
 ---------